-Figure 55 · Select Generated Clock Source Dialog Box
+Figure 56 · Select Generated Clock Source Dialog Box

-- Specify a Reference Pin.
+- 3. Modify the Clock Name if necessary. - 4.
+Click OK to save these dialog box settings. - 5.
+Specify a Clock Reference.
 To display a list of available clock reference pins, click the Browse button.
-The Select Generated Clock Reference dialog box appears. - 4.
-Specify the Generated Clock Name(optional). - Specify the values to calculate the generated frequency: a multiplication factor and/or a division factor (both positive integers). - 6.
-Specify the orientation of the generated clock edges based on the reference edges by entering values for the edges and the edge shifts.
-This is optional. - Specify the first edge of the generated waveform either same as or inverted with respect to the reference waveform. - 8.
-Specify the PLL output and PLL feedback pins, if an External feedback is used to generate the clock. - 9.
-Specify the Phase shift applied by the PLL in degrees. - 10.
-Specify the Master Clock, if you want to add this to an existing one with the same source. - 11.
+The Select Generated Clock Reference dialog box appears. - 5.
+Click OK to save the dialog box settings. - 6.
+Specify the values to calculate the generated frequency: a multiplication factor and/or a division factor (both positive integers). - 7.
+Specify the first edge of the generated waveform either same as or inverted with respect to the reference waveform. - 8.
 Click OK.
-The new constraint appears in the Constraints List. - Tip: From the File menu, choose Save to save the newly created constraint in the database.
+The new constraint appears in the Constraints List.

+Tip: From the File menu, choose Save to save the newly created constraint in the database.